IsratTasnimEsha/Social-Media-App/README.md

 ### 2. Post Creation
 - Create posts with images and descriptions.

+### 3. Timeline
+- Scroll through a timeline to see posts from friends.
+- Interact with posts by reacting and commenting.
 - View and manage your posts on the timeline.
 - Delete your own posts.

-### 3. Timeline
-- Scroll through a timeline to see posts from friends.
-- Interact with posts by liking and commenting.

 ### 4. Profile Management
 - Edit your profile information.